Hire The Law Firm That Keeps

 📍 California Law: Interest Rate Limits You Should Know

 California has some of the most consumer-friendly lending laws in the country.
+These laws are designed to protect consumers from unfair lending practices.
 Under California’s Finance Lenders Law, most auto loans made by non-bank lenders (like dealers using their own financing arms or certain finance companies) are subject to interest rate caps.

 Here’s what it means: